nebfield/snpQT/docs/user-guide/background.md

 - **E: Variant Quality Control**: Processes that ensure the quality of the genotyped Single Nucleotide Polymorphisms (SNPs) (e.g. checking variant call rate, Hardy Weinberg Equilibrium, etc.)

-- **F: Pre-Imputation**: Processes that ensure that the user's dataset is compatible with phasing and imputation
+- **F: Pre-Imputation Quality Control**: Processes that ensure that the user's dataset is compatible with phasing and imputation

 - **G: Phasing and Imputation**: Local phasing using `shapeit4`, and imputation using `impute5`

-- **H: Post-Imputation**: Removal of low quality SNPs, handling of multiple SNP id duplicate categories, and automatic phenotypic update of the VCF files
+- **H: Post-Imputation Quality Control**: Removal of low quality SNPs, handling of multiple SNP id duplicate categories, and automatic phenotypic update of the VCF files

 - **I: GWAS**: Genome-Wide Association Study analysis, using covariates which can be inserted by the user or automatically using the first Principal Components taking into account remaining fine-scale population structure.